panqiincs/notes/linux/tlpi.md

 * _stack_ stores function's local variables(so-called automatic variables), arguments, and return value.
 * _heap_ dynamically allocated memory.

+C program environment on most UNIX implementations provides three global symbols: _etext_, _edate_ and _eend_.
+The can be used to obtain the addresses of the next byte past, respectively, the end of the program text, the end of the initialized data segment, and the end of the uninitialized data segment.
+See Figure 6-1.

 Please see Figure 6-1, important.

 ### 6.4 Virtual Memory Management